Completing your doctoral studies

 The thesis is evaluated by a minimum of two external examiners who can decide whether to recommend that the student be admitted to debate his/her work publicly, or that he/she revise and resubmit it if, in their opinion, the thesis requires additional work or correction.

-The programme end date is automatically deferred in the event of:
+The PhD end date is automatically postponed in the following cases:

-Shows the essential information that must be included on the thesis frontispiece.
-The graphic layout is the student’s choice.
+This template shows the essential information that must be included on the title page of any thesis.
+The graphic layout is at the student's discretion.

 PhD students must submit their thesis to the Academic Board according to the procedures set out.